Evidence & research

 Effectiveness of the Be Well Plan

 The Be Well Plan to date, has been tested in two scientific studies, one pre-post study and a randomised controlled study.
 Both studies clearly demonstrate that the Plan significantly improved a wide range of mental health outcomes.
 These include wellbeing, resilience, distress due to depressive symptoms, anxiety and stress, and cognitive flexibility to name a few.
-You can access the firs study using the button below.
-The RCT is still within the academic publishing process, so check back a bit later to find out more.
+You can access both papers using the buttons below.

 Feedback on the Be Well Plan